msplittgerber/sepsis-shock-prediction/README.md

 # Sepsis Prediction using LSTM

 This repository contains code for predicting sepsis occurrence using an LSTM-based deep learning model.
-The goal is to predict the occurrence of sepsis as early as possible using time series data from multiple patients.
+The goal is to predict the occurrence of sepsis as early as possible using time series data from multiple patients, using the [PhysioNet/Computing in Cardiology Challenge 2019 Dataset](https://physionet.org/content/challenge-2019/1.0.0/)

 ## Table of Contents